Run-out like a pro!

 Pattern Breakdown uses the new ICATS “Pattern Ball” (PBall), which is a hybrid of a Cue ball (CBall) and an Aiming ball (ABall).
 The PBall shows how to strike the cue ball (tip position and stroke speed) and is 4 balls in size, providing a convenient and challenging target for each shots’ leave.
 Any drill containing numbered PBalls can be processed as a Pattern Breakdown drill.

 Pattern Breakdown is driven primarily by use of the arrow keys, with Right Arrow moving to next shot and Left Arrow moving to the previous shot.
 Using the normal ICATS menu (Drill / Load) or shortcut key (ctrl-l) methods, load a Pattern Breakdown capable drill from ICA, or from your own creation, and proceed as follows:

-Full Pattern Displayed - The initial display is the full pattern as illustrated to the right, showing all Object balls (OBalls), PBalls and track lines.
+Full Pattern Displayed - The initial display is the full pattern as illustrated in diagram 1, showing all Object balls (OBalls), PBalls and track lines.
 This gives an overview of the full runout.
 The initial display of a large multi-ball runout can be a bit “busy”, but operation of Pattern Breakdown takes care of this.

 Object Balls Only – Pressing Right Arrow shows the bare layout (OBalls only).
 This allows players who want to first analyze the table by themselves to do so without the drill authors’ guidance.

 Shot 1 – Pressing Right Arrow moves to “Shot 1”.
 Displayed on the table are: a) the PBall and tracklines to the 1st OBall to be sunk; b) the 2nd PBall, providing a target for your cue ball leave; c) All other “unsunk” OBalls.
 As you can see in Diagram 2, only the critical information to sink Shot 1 and get position for Shot 2 is displayed.